lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 ### 2.2.4.
 Hathi model ###

 The structuring principle of Project Gutenberg is its missions to make books available for pleasure reading.
 I argue that its core concept, analogous to the “edition” in the ESTC, or the “book” in ECCO and HathiTrust, is the “story.”
 Many of the priorities of Project Gutenberg which seem incompatible with scholarly approaches to textual history are explained by thinking of Project Gutenberg as being structured around “stories” rather than “books.”

+“At the end of 1993, Project Gutenberg's eTexts were organized into three main sections: a) "Light Literature", such as Alice's Adventures in Wonderland, Peter Pan or Aesop's Fables; b) "Heavy Literature", such as the Bible, Shakespeare's works or Moby Dick; c) "Reference Literature", such as Roget's Thesaurus, and a set of encyclopaedias and dictionaries.
+This organization in three sections was abandoned later for a more detailed classification.”
+(Lebert)

 The article ”Quantitative patterns of stylistic influence in the evolution of literature” uses Project Gutenberg --- do mathematicians not know what a good source of literature is, or do they know better than us?